Show Table of Contents

 /etc/dirsrv/slapd-instance/schema.
 To load the schema, restart the server or reload the schema dynamically by running the

-- Modify the schema on the server with an LDAP client such as the Directory Server Console or
+- Modify the schema on the server with an LDAP client such as the web console or

 - If the server is replicated, then allow the replication process to copy the schema information to each of the consumer servers.With replication, all of the replicated schema elements are copied into the consumer servers'